 They said previously that he first 5 Pins you save each day would be prioritized for distribution, but this guideline was removed shortly after.

 I have read several times that followers “don’t matter”.

-Well… It’s true that you can extend your reach through group boards and tribes.
+Well… It’s true that you can extend your reach through tribes.
 But in the same post you can read the following: